coryjbergquist/RailsMovieReviewApp/README.md

 1. Enter "git clone git@github.com:coryjbergquist/RailsMovieReviewApp.git" into your terminal, while in your desired directory.
 2. Navigate to newly created directory.
 3. Run "bundle install" to install all gems.
-4. Get new facebook_key and facebook_secret? and other keys?
+4. Run rake db:migrate rake db:seed
+5. If you wish to have use of the facebook login feature: visit "https://developers.facebook.com/apps" to make your own app. make a .env file and enter your facebook_key and facebook_secret into it, then add .env to the .gitignore file.
+    ...If you don't wish to use the facebook login, you can skip this step.
-5. Enter "rails s" in your terminal to start your local server.
+6. Enter "rails s" in your terminal to start your local server.
-6. Create your own FACEBOOK_KEY and FACEBOOK_SECRET.

 # CONTRIBUTIONS